 - ‘The Conjuring’ Movie Review: A Solid, Nerve-Wracking Paranormal Thriller (latinospost.com)

-James Wan’s latest foray into the haunted house genre leads him straight into The Conjuring which is “based on a true story” about the Perron family who were terrorized by demonic entities in which ghost hunters Ed and Lorraine Warren were called upon to investigate.
-Many movies are based on some truth and when it comes to something as terrifying as The Conjuring, then we want to dig deeper into the events that inspired it.
+James Wan’s latest foray into the haunted house genre leads him straight into The Conjuring, a film “based on a true story” about a family that was terrorized by demonic entities in which ghost hunters Ed and Lorraine Warren were called upon to investigate.
+Many movies are based on some truth, and when it comes to something as terrifying as The Conjuring, then naturally we want to dig deeper into the events that inspired them.